Set up CRM Online to use SharePoint Online

 If your organization is already using document management with Microsoft Dynamics CRM List Component, you can switch to server-based SharePoint integration.
 More information: Switching from the list component or changing the deployment

 The Microsoft Dynamics CRM List Component builds the SharePoint library using the internal name of the document-enabled entity in CRM.
 Server-based SharePoint integration uses the entity display name.
 When you upgrade to server-based SharePoint integration, be sure to check that the display names in your document library on SharePoint match the entity display names in CRM.
 More information: "Validation Error" when you try to configure server-based SharePoint integration for Microsoft Dynamics CRM Online and SharePoint Online.

 If your CRM organization has not deployed document management, when a CRM System Administrator logs in an alert message will be displayed to enable server-based SharePoint integration.

-In the Enable Server-based SharePoint Integration alert click Enable Now to launch the Configuration Wizard.
+In the Enable Server-based SharePoint Integration alert click Next.

-If your Microsoft Dynamics CRM Online is not connected to a SharePoint online site, enter the URL of your SharePoint site that you will use for auto folder creation, and then click or tap Next.
+If your Microsoft Dynamics CRM Online is not connected to a SharePoint online site, enter the URL (for example https://contoso.sharepoint.com) of your SharePoint site that you will use for auto folder creation, and then choose Next.

 The URL will be checked for being a valid SharePoint online site and for existing in the same Office 365 tenant as your CRM organization.
 After enabling server-based SharePoint integration you can’t go back to the previous client-side integration.
-Click or tap Next and then Finish.
+Choose Enable.